reactplay/react-play/README.md

 npm install
 ```

-if you don't have `yarn` installed on your PC, follow the steps below to install it..
+If you don't have `yarn` installed on your PC, follow the steps below to install it.

 **Windows**
 1. open your command prompt as administrator.